Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

 “That – for that,” said Sekulow, holding up a copy of Robert Müller’s report accusing Democrats of trying to “religion.”
 In this report, the relationship between the 2016 Trump campaign and Russia was described in detail, but no criminal conspiracy was claimed to overturn the election.

-From the White House, Trump tweeted his answer: “Any fair person who is following the Senate process today could see how unfairly I was treated, and that this is in fact the totally partisan impostor, EVERYONE, including the Democrats, really know it is. “
+From the White House, Trump tweeted his answer: “Any fair person who is following the Senate process today can see how unfairly I was treated, and that this is in fact the totally partisan impostor, EVERYONE, including the Democrats, really knows it is. “

 His team only gave a two-hour presentation and reserved the heart of their cause for Monday.